Frequently Asked Questions:

 - How does Penndot get notified of my appeal?

-- If your appeal is driving related and Penndot needs notified, you will receive a certified copy of the appeal that will be your responsibility to mail to or take to Penndot.
+- If your appeal is driving related and Penndot needs notified, you will receive a certified copy of the appeal.
+If you fill out the appeal online, the certified copy will be mailed to you.
+It is your responsibility to mail or take the document to Penndot.